Vilax/ScipionTomoTutorial_HIV/celullarEnvTutorial.md

 **Plugin**: [scipion-em-aretomo](https://github.com/scipion-em/scipion-em-aretomo)

-To reconstruct the tomogram from the tilt series the protocol `tomo3aretomo - tilt series align and reconstruct`.
+To reconstruct the tomogram from the tilt series the protocol `aretomo - tilt series align and reconstruct`.
 This protocol performs the alignment and reconstruction at once.
 The result will be a set of aligned tilt series and the reconstructed tomogram.
 Also the CTF estimation is possible if the user select the CTF estimation option.
 It offers two different reconstruction algorithms: Weighted Back projection (WBP) and Simultaneous algebraic reconstruction technique (SART).

 > **Tip**: WBP is faster than the SART method, but SART provides higher contrast.
 To visualize cellular enviroments SART is recommended, or to pick subtomogram with a template matching approach.